aidan-duggan/ReverseCarcassone/rules.md

 <img src="rugbySkillCardExample1.png" alt="rugbySkillCardExample" width="400"/>

-#### State Tracking Cards
+#### Set Piece Cards

-* 1 score and field position tracking card
-* 1 time remaining tracking card
-* Set piece cards

-_Set Piece Cards_
+Set Pieces are Kick offs, Line outs and Scrums.
+They are used to restart play in certain situations.

 These cards outline the starting position of the teams at a Set Piece.

 Each side must do the following:
-* Scrum - 6 Forwards are put in the tied up pile
+* Scrum - 6/8 Forwards are put in the tied up pile
 * Lineout - 4/6/8 Forwards are put in the tied up pile
 * Kickoff/Reset - No players are put in the tied up pile.

+#### State Tracking Cards

+* 1 score and field position tracking card
+* 1 time remaining tracking card

 ### Game Setup